 “Agreement” means this agreement on the EU Guarantee under the InvestEU Regulation, being a guarantee agreement within the meaning of Article 2(12) of the InvestEU Regulation, as amended, restated, supplemented or substituted from time to time.

-“AML-CFT Policy” means the Implementing Partner’s policy in respect of money laundering, terrorism financing, tax fraud and tax evasion, as amended, restated, supplemented or substituted from time to time.
+“AML-CFT Policy” means the Implementing Partner’s policy to prevent money laundering, terrorism financing, tax fraud and tax evasion, as amended, restated, supplemented or substituted from time to time.

 “Approval Period” means the period starting on the Effective Date and ending on 31 December 2027, without prejudice Article 46.